The Best Pet-Safe Indoor Houseplants for Cats and Dogs

 Looking for a vibrant, flowering plant that’s safe for dogs and cats?
 Gerbera daisies offer bright blooms that add a pop of color to your home all year long.

 Care: Well-draining soil and frequent watering will keep your gerbera daisy happy.
-They enjoy a lot of bright, filtered sunlight and good air circulation, as well.
+They also enjoy a lot of bright, filtered sunlight and good air circulation.
 You can keep this plant outdoors during the summer, but be sure to bring it inside once the temperatures begin to drop.

 Kitchen herbs